dlang-tour/english/basics/arrays.md

 # Arrays

 There are two types of Arrays in D: **static** and **dynamic**.
-Access to arrays of any kind is always bounds checked - a failed range check yields a `RangeError` which aborts the application.
+Access to arrays of any kind is bounds-checked (except when the compiler can prove that bounds checks aren't necessary).
+A failed bounds check yields a `RangeError` which aborts the application.
-The brave can disable this with the compiler flag `-boundschecks=off`, in order to squeeze the last cycles out of their binary.
+The brave can disable this safety feature with the compiler flag `-boundschecks=off` in order to gain speed improvements at the cost of safety.

 #### Static arrays